 Conclusion

 There is no one-size-fits-all when it comes to the right grab-bag.
-It is important that you are prepared for anything, no matter what situation you may find yourself in.
-Start off with the ideas above and add any extra items that you think you might need in an emergency situation.
+You must be prepared for anything, no matter what situation you may find yourself in.
+Start with the ideas above and add any extra items that you think you might need in an emergency.

 Emergency grab bags/bug out bags are designed to be used in emergencies.
 They are usually small and light enough to carry with you at all times, but, what should be in an emergency grab bag?